The Gift of Education

-Mail your check with a payment coupon.
+Mail your check with a payment coupon (or use the top half of one of the printable certificates below as a payment coupon).
 We'll need to know the child's name and GET account number.
 If the child has a Custom Monthly account, we'll apply your contribution to that plan unless you specify that you're gifting Lump Sum units.

 - Open a new account

 You can also open a new account during our annual enrollment period (November 1 - May 31).
 It's easy to enroll online, or you can complete and mail in an enrollment form.
 You can download an enrollment form or we can mail one to you.
 We're happy to help any way we can.